MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://www.cdpay.eu

-  CDPay offers API to accept Dash on your website, as well as an automated fiat exchange service to convert the payments you receive to EUR or CZK.
+  CDPay offers API to accept MarteX on your website, as well as an automated fiat exchange service to convert the payments you receive to EUR or CZK.